Piko327/OnlineShop/README.md

 <img src="https://drive.google.com/uc?export=view&id=1NswyLCHGZhLko1weDyeOMaNj6dC13yfe" width="250" alt="Image 3">
 <img src="https://drive.google.com/uc?export=view&id=1iW7V0XoyAv-9_JnfvffptJnVIX2qaRfN" width="250" alt="Image 4">
 </div>
 T-Shop is an e-commerce site built using Next.js, React, Redux, and JavaScript.
 It utilizes the Fake Store API to retrieve product data and provides a seamless shopping experience.
 The web app features a trading products homepage, a shopping page with categories, and an about page.
-Authentication is implemented using NextAuth.js for secure user access.
+Authentication is implemented using NextAuth.js for secure user access.### Responsive Design
+T-Shop is built with responsive design in mind.Feel free to explore the web app's functionalities and test its responsiveness on different devices.
+Your feedback is valuable in further improving the user experience.

 ## Technologies
 The T-Shop web app is built with the following technologies: